Course Descriptions

 An examination of global inequality guided by theories of social stratification and social change.
 Special attention is devoted to the nature, causes, and consequences of socio-cultural changes in the contemporary world.

-Prerequisite(s): SOC 111 and 112 (formerly SOC 110) or 12 credit units in the social sciences or special permission of the instructor.
+Prerequisite(s): 6 credit units of 100-level SOC or 12 credit units in the social sciences or special permission of the instructor.

 Offered occasionally by visiting faculty and in other special situations to cover, in depth, topics that are not thoroughly covered in regularly offered courses.